discordextremelist/website/README.md

 When you first start DEL, and every time you make a change to any of the `.ts` files, you will need to run `npm run compile`.

 Run `npm start` to start DEL.

+# WHAT IS DISCORD?

+Discord lets friends chat with each other either one to oe or as a group via server.
+You can use it to send direct messages to friends, have video calls with them, voice chat and even screen share....
+It is very helpful for gamers.